Hospice/Palliative Care Consultation This initial meeting at your home includes the following and generally takes about 1-3 hours:

 Memorial Objects – if you would like, we can make a clay paw print, and/or collect a clipping of hair or other objects to help you remember your pet.

 Telephone Consultation In order to provide the best possible care for your pet, ideally we should try to arrange an in home visit where we can examine your pet and discuss all of the important issues you are facing.
 However, we know that this may not always be possible.
 If you would like general information on topics concerning how to make a decision regarding euthanasia, how to recognize if your pet is in pain, options that are available for aftercare, etc., please see our FAQ page.
 However, if you would like to discuss your pet's unique circumstances (e.g. disease condition, symptoms, etc.) and get specific advice, then a telephone consultation may be appropriate.
-Telephone consults are typically less than 30 minutes and can provide you with advice on topics such as:
+Telephone consults are typically about 30 minutes and can provide you with advice on topics such as:

 How to evaluate quality of life in your pet